equinor/radix-platform/scripts/README.md

 * `radix-public-site-values`
 * `radix-web-console-radixregistration-values`

-## Create Web Hooks for Radix apps
+## 5. Create Github webhooks for Radix apps

 This will create webhooks that will connect Radix application github repos with the radix CI/CD.

 Handled by script, see file header in [create_web_hooks_radix_apps.sh](./create_web_hooks_radix_apps.sh) for usage.

 ### Dependencies

 The radix component `radix-github-webhook-prod` must be available in the cluster.

-## Create/update aliases
+## 6. Create/update aliases

-_Aliases should only be set for apps running in the production cluster_.
+**NB: Aliases should only be set for apps running in the `prod` cluster**

-It is a way to provide a more user friendly url to a selected set of apps (i.e. Web console, public site, API server, Webhook, canary).
+It is a way to provide a more user friendly url to a selected set of apps (i.e. Web Console, Public Site, API server, Webhook, Canary).

 Handled by script, see file header in [create_alias.sh](./create_alias.sh) for usage.

 ### Dependencies

 This script depends on configuration files (one config for aliasing each application):

 - `alias_config_console.sh`
 - `alias_config_public_site.sh`
 - `alias_config_api.sh`
 - `alias_config_webhook.sh`
 - `alias_config_canary.sh`.

-## Install Network security test
+## 7. Install network security test

 When radix-canary is up running go to https://github.com/equinor/radix-nsp-test and register this as a radix application.